aldebaran/qibuild/README.rst

 Installation
 ------------

-Note that right now this methods are meant for qibuild git users only, so that they can update qibuild by just pulling the git repository.
+Note that right now these methods are meant for qibuild git users only, so that they can update qibuild by just pulling the git repository.

-Some "real" packaging is in progress, stay tuned!
+If you wish to package qibuild for your distribution, have a look at the INSTALL file.

 Linux, Mac
 +++++++++++